-A Financial Audit is performed by a third-party audit firm annually, which is shared with the quality customer service to our customers.
+A Financial Audit is performed by a third-party audit firm annually, which is shared with the customer concerns and addresses those concerns with the One-Stop Operator.
+The goal of this process is to ensure that customer concerns are being addressed timely and effectively and to determine if any workforce policy or procedure is impeding staff's ability to deliver quality customer service to our customers.